 In addition, and as further discussed in the risk management section, the Group has continued the practice of hedging its future premium income received in USD against fluctuations in the GBP / USD exchange rate.
-Counterparties on hedging contracts are banking institutions rated A or better.
+Counterparties on hedging contracts are reputable banking institutions as further disclosed in the risk management section.